Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/README.md

 Please refer to [azure-core-tracing-documentation](https://learn.microsoft.com/python/api/overview/azure/core-tracing-opentelemetry-readme) for more information.

-### Trace Exporter(s)

-In order for the traces to be captured, you need to setup the applicable trace exporters.
-The chosen exporter will be based on where you want the traces to be output.
-You can also implement your own exporter.
-You can find more information [here](https://learn.microsoft.com/en-us/python/api/overview/azure/core-tracing-opentelemetry-readme?view=azure-python-preview).
+### Exporting Traces with OpenTelemetry

+Azure AI Inference is instrumented with OpenTelemetry.
+In order to enable tracing you need to configure OpenTelemetry to export traces to your observability backend.
+Refer to [Azure SDK tracing in Python](https://learn.microsoft.com/python/api/overview/azure/core-tracing-opentelemetry-readme?view=azure-python-preview) for more details.

-Please refer to [this](https://learn.microsoft.com/en-us/azure/azure-monitor/app/create-workspace-resource?tabs=bicep) documentation for more information about how to create Azure Monitor resource for the Azure Monitor exporter.
+Refer to [Azure Monitor OpenTelemetry documentation](https://learn.microsoft.com/azure/azure-monitor/app/opentelemetry-enable?tabs=python) for the details on how to send Azure AI Inference traces to Azure Monitor and create Azure Monitor resource.

 ### Instrumentation